aimlfun/font-digit-recognition/README.md

 Please note: it was trained on a specific list of 231 fonts.
 You may have fonts I do not.

 If you don't do that, it will take more than an hour to train.
-If unsuccessful, it maybe a font you have isn't containing regular digits so don't forget to exclude it in the code.
+If unsuccessful, it may be a font that you have isn't containing regular digits so don't forget to exclude it in the code.